Whole-body (systemic) treatments for skin lymphomas

 The procedure is similar to donating blood, but instead of going into a collecting bag, the blood goes into a special machine that separates out the lymphocytes (including lymphoma cells).
 They are then treated with a psoralen (a light-sensitizing drug) and UVA light before they are mixed back in with the rest of the blood and infused back into the patient.
 Each procedure usually takes a few hours.
 Treatments are typically given for 2 days in a row, and then repeated every 4 weeks or so.

-Side effects are usually minimal.
-The most significant side effect from this procedure is sensitivity to sunlight for about a day after each treatment, which might result in sunburn or other problems.
+Side effects are usually minor.
+The most significant side effect is sensitivity to sunlight for about a day after each treatment, which might result in sunburn or other problems.
 It is very important to protect yourself from sunlight as much as possible during this time.

 Chemotherapy (chemo) uses strong drugs to treat cancer.
 When the drugs are injected into a vein or a muscle or taken by mouth, they enter the bloodstream and reach all areas of the body.

-Systemic chemo is not often used for early skin lymphoma, but it may be used when the disease in the skin is more advanced and no longer getting better with other treatments.
-It can also be helpful when the lymphoma has spread to lymph nodes, blood, or distant organs and tissues.
+Systemic chemo is not often used for early skin lymphoma, but it may be used if the disease in the skin is more advanced and no longer getting better with other treatments.
+It can also be helpful if the lymphoma has spread to lymph nodes, blood, or distant organs and tissues.

-Many drugs are useful in the treatment of patients with skin lymphoma, including:
+Many chemo drugs are useful in treating patients with skin lymphoma, including:

 - Liposomal doxorubicin (Doxil)

-Often a single drug is tried first, but sometimes patients are treated with drug combinations more often used for lymphoma not involving the skin.
+Often a single drug is tried first, but sometimes patients are treated with drug combinations like those used for lymphoma not involving the skin.
 For example, a chemo regimen called CHOP (cyclophosphamide, doxorubicin, vincristine, and prednisone) may be used, often along with the monoclonal antibody rituximab (Rituxan), which is described below.

-The treatments all have different schedules, but they are usually repeated several times in cycles given 3 or 4 weeks apart.
-Most chemo treatments are given on an outpatient basis (in the doctor’s office, clinic, or hospital outpatient department), but some require hospital admission.
+Chemo treatments are given on different schedules, but usually they are repeated several times in cycles given 3 or 4 weeks apart.
+Most chemo treatments are given on an outpatient basis (in the doctor’s office, clinic, or hospital outpatient department), but some require a hospital stay.

-Patients often receive chemo for 2 or 3 cycles and then have tests to see if it is working.
-If the first regimen doesn’t seem to be working, different drugs may be tried.
+Patients often get chemo for 2 or 3 cycles and then have tests (such as PET or CT scans) to see if it is working.
+If the first chemo regimen doesn’t seem to be working, different drugs may be tried.

-More information about chemo for non-Hodgkin lymphoma can be found in our document Non-Hodgkin Lymphoma.
+More information about chemo for non-Hodgkin lymphoma can be found in Non-Hodgkin Lymphoma.

 Possible side effects

 Chemo drugs attack cells that are dividing quickly, which is why they work against cancer cells.
-But other cells in the body, such as those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles, also divide quickly.
+But other cells, such as those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles, also divide quickly.
 These cells are also likely to be affected by chemo, which can lead to side effects.
-Side effects depend on the specific drugs used, their dose, and the length of treatment.
+Side effects depend on the drugs used, their dose, and the length of treatment.
 Some common side effects include:

 - Hair loss